hvppycoding/hvppycoding.github.io/_posts/2024-09-09-claude-prompting-guide.md

 After completing the analysis, please generate 5 potential questions that board members might ask about this report, along with suggested responses.

-Finally, summarize this entire analysis into a single paragraph that I can use as an opening statement in the board meeting."
+Finally, summarize this entire analysis into a single paragraph that I can use as an opening statement in the board meeting.
 ```
 </div>